mvolkmann/blog/src/ocaml.md

   | Fall -> "nice"
   | Winter -> "snow"

+(* The tense type is wrapped in a struct to avoid conflict between the Spring constructor that is also in the season type. *) module Tense = struct
+  (* It is idiomatic for the main type in a module to be named "t". *) type t = Spring | Sprung | Sprang end

+let tense = function Tense.Spring -> 1 | Tense.Sprang -> 2 | Tense.Sprung -> 3

+(* Wrapping the Tense type in a struct isn't necessary to avoid conflict if the forecast function is changed to specify that it uses the `search` variant type.
+For example:
+let forecast : season -> string = function *)

+let forecast = function
+  | Spring -> "rain"
+  | Summer -> "sun"
+  | Fall -> "nice"
+  | Winter -> "snow"

 type result = Ok of float | Error of string

 let divide x y = if y = 0.0 then Error "Division by zero" else Ok (x /. y)